You work with experienced Store Managers, Territory Managers, District Managers, and Sales Trainers to develop your sales and management skills. You

 Decisionmaking skills.
 Training and development managers must select or create the best training programs to meet the needs of the organization.
 For example, they must review available training methods and materials and choose those that best fit each program.

 Interpersonal skills.
 Training and development managers need strong interpersonal skills because delivering training programs requires collaborating with staff, trainees, subject matter experts, and the organization’s leaders.
 They also accomplish much of their work through teams.

 Leadership skills.
 Managers are often in charge of a staff and are responsible for many programs.
 They must be able to organize, motivate, and instruct those working under them.

-The median annual wage for training and development managers was $102,640 in May 2015.
+The median annual wage for training and development managers is $102,640.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
 The lowest 10 percent earned less than $55,850, and the highest 10 percent earned more than $180,360.

-In May 2015, the median annual wages for training and development managers in the top industries in which they worked were as follows:
+The median annual wages for training and development managers in the top industries in which they work are as follows: